golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

 becomes much more urgent.

-Gridfuse choose Go, since a few components like influxdb and NATS use Go, but also because of an overall good performance profile of the language.
+Gridfuse choose Go, since a few components like influxdb and NATS use Go, but also because of the overall good performance profile of the language.

 [![](/images/gridfuse-gophers-s.png)](https://www.linkedin.com/posts/lisaekern_gridfuse-leipziggophers-leipzigstartup-activity-7003703311040143360-PnjL?utm_source=share&utm_medium=member_desktop)